raafiafatima/JavaScript/README.md

 A repo full of JavaScript experiments, bugs, and dreams. <br>
 Learning things?
-Yeah, that’s the plan… probably.
+Yeah, that’s the plan… probably :)